HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - it may be best to wait until -11- to further investigate "order"
   - this is because it will be too time consuming to close the existing gap

+- use "hr" markup until the apparent vagaries of spacing are better understood
+  - ...

 - consider open source Alerts - in conjunction with myEsdb
   - consider the CivicAtlas implications